vitobotta/hetzner-k3s/README.md

 ### Idempotency

-The `create-cluster` command can be run any number of times with the same configuration without causing any issue, since the process is idempotent.
+The `create` command can be run any number of times with the same configuration without causing any issue, since the process is idempotent.
 This means that if for some reason the create process gets stuck or throws errors (for example if the Hetzner API is unavailable or there are timeouts etc), you can just stop the current command, and re-run it with the same configuration to continue from where it left.

 ### Adding nodes